Adult right whale off Half

 Fisheries Service (NMFS) in the Department of Commerce.
 Their

-WWW site has information about Northern
+WWW site has information about North

-Right Whales generally.
-Pursuant to its responsibilities
+Pacific Right Whales generally.
+Pursuant to its

-under the Endangered Species Act and the Marine
+responsibilities under the Endangered Species Act and the Marine

 Mammal Protection Act, in 1990 NMFS prepared a Recovery